-The Mutual Aid Sudan Coalition is a collective of organizations, from philanthropies to implementing partners, committed to direct, flexible funding for local groups responding to Sudan’s humanitarian crisis.
-Rather than asking local groups to change for international systems, the Coalition is adapting its approach to meet mutual aid actors where they are.
+The Mutual Aid Sudan Coalition is a network of diverse organizations, including philanthropies, implementing partners, and Sudanese NGO’s, dedicated to providing direct, flexible funding to local groups addressing Sudan’s humanitarian crisis.
+Unlike traditional models, the Coalition adapts its approach to support mutual aid actors on their terms.

 Why is the coalition needed?